e40/tget/README.md

   from the database.
 The default --auto-backup settings will cause a backup to be performed before the reset.

-* `--restore file`

-  Restore the database from `file`, made with the --archive option.

 * `--root data-directory`

   Change the data directory, the defaults is $HOME/.tget.d/